OmarZaghlouleh/api_tester_app/README.md

 # API Tester App

-A new Flutter application to test your API and see the response.
+A new mobile and desktop application to test your API and see the response.

 # Methods
 1- GET